robellgabriel/Image-Repository/README.md

 # Image-Repository
-The application is an image repository that holds images in a secured database.
-Repository can be accessed whether by adding or removing images (either single or multiple) as well as opening images saved in the database
+- The GUI application is an image repository that holds images in a secured database.
+It was programmed following Observer and MVC patterns.
+- Repository can be accessed whether by adding or removing images (either single or multiple) as well as opening images saved in the database

 ##Author
 -   Robell Gabriel

+##Language
+- Java

+##Tech/Framework
+- Intellij IDEA Ultimate

+##Libraries
+- java.util
+- java.awt
+- java.io
+- javax.swing
+- javax.imageio

 ##Requirements
 - To run the jar file, you will need to have Java SE installed, the link below has